About the CIT Program

 CIT Leadership Team

-Our CIT Leader, Andrew MacDonald, has a passion for discipling youth and extensive experience working with youth in a variety of areas.
-Two experienced CIT Counselors are selected each year to serve as counselors to each group of CIT's, coming alongside each one to provide example, support, encouragement and a listening ear.
+Our CIT Leadership Team have a passion for discipling youth and extensive experience working with youth in a variety of areas.
+Two experienced CIT Counselors are selected each year to serve as counselors to our CIT’s, coming alongside each one to provide example, support, encouragement and a listening ear.
 They also help make the program fun and adventurous!
-In addition, you will benefit from the input from many Qwanoes leaders as you interact with the camp in a variety of ways.
+You will also benefit from the input from many Qwanoes leaders as you interact with the camp in a variety of ways.

 Enter the world of training available at Qwanoes

-4. The following summer, graduates of the CIT program can apply for our Leader-in- Training (LIT) program.
+6. Graduates of the CIT program can apply for our Leader-in- Training (LIT) program.
 Gain valuable leadership training and experience in roles such as junior counseling, activity leading, program assistant, and operations.
 Serve God in a significant way and be challenged to mature spiritually!
-See our Summer Staff application for details.
+See our Leader in training section for more details.

-6. Each spring, a number of weekend workshops are offered to upgrade the skills of summer staff.
+8. Each spring, a number of weekend workshops are offered to upgrade the skills of summer staff.
 Workshops include challenge course instruction, waterski/wake- board instruction, food services, events, music team involvement, and more.
-See our Summer Staff application for details.
+See our Workshops section for details.

-10. The Kaléo program is an 8-month foundational leadership college program of Camp Qwanoes and Briercrest College & Seminary for developing young leaders.
+12. The Kaléo program is an 8-month foundational leadership college program of Camp Qwanoes and Briercrest College & Seminary for developing young leaders.
 It's a unique fusion of solid biblical teaching, outdoor adventures, leadership training, community, and ministry in camp, local churches, and beyond.
 Kaléo is Greek for "I Call"—an opportunity to listen to God's voice and discover His call on your life.
-Contact the Briercrest Admissions Office at 1-800-667-5199 or admissions@briercrest.ca for more information and an Application.
+See our Kaléo Program section for more information.

 As heard from previous CIT's at Qwanoes